SeisComP/seiscomp/doc/base/time-grammar.rst

    amplitudes.ML.signalBegin
    amplitudes.ML.signalEnd

-**The configured values are added to the relative trigger time and the origin time** for forming absolute times.
-The relative trigger time corresponds to the arrival of P waves for most applications.
-The configured begin and end values are therefore given as time differences relative to the absolute trigger time.
+**The configured values are added to trigger time**, *triggerTime*, which corresponds to the arrival of P waves for most applications. *triggerTime* is hence the sum of *originTime* and *relativeTriggerTime*.

 Example:

 .. math::

    absoluteSignalEnd =\ &originTime + relativeTriggerTime + amplitudes.ML.signalEnd \\
+                     =\ &originTime - relativeOriginTime + amplitudes.ML.signalEnd \\
                      =\ &triggerTime + amplitudes.ML.signalEnd

 .. important::

-   Where travel times of a particular phase are estimated from distance measures such as :envvar:`D` or :envvar:`h`, the relative origin time, :envvar:`OT`, must be added to get the time difference.
-In contrast, :py:func:`tt()` returns the time difference to :envvar:`OT` and :py:func:`tt()` does not need to be corrected.
+   Where values of time-window parameter values shall be estimated from distance measures such as :envvar:`D` or :envvar:`h`, the relative origin time, :envvar:`OT`, must be added to get the actual difference to *triggerTime*.
+In contrast, :py:func:`tt()` returns the time difference to :envvar:`OT`.
+   Therefore, :py:func:`tt()` does not need to be corrected for origin time.

 In |scname| the configuration of the begin and end values is supported in the Bindings Panel of :ref:`scconfig`: For global bindings parameters you may create